 Spin Your Thesis! programme phases

 Below is a detailed description of the yearly Spin Your Thesis! programme.
-A formal call for proposals is posted on this website in September each year with a deadline usually in December of the same year.

 A. Project definition and writing of proposal by selected applicants